Pre Wedding Information...

 Hopefully you have found this page as you have booked me as your wedding photographer, if this is the case thank you.
 Please take a moment to read through the following guide to help ensure I fulfil your photographic requirements on your special day.

 A typical day of wedding coverage (depending on your package) includes images from the bride getting ready before the wedding to the first dance.
 No two weddings are the same so it is important that I have the necessary information to provide you with the images you require.

 Weddings are a great opportunity to photograph your close friends and relatives looking their best.
 With this in mind it is important to ensure that as your photographer I am aware of any special guests that are super important, be it a friend who has travelled from another country or an elderly relative.
-Prior to the big day I would require a list of Essential Photographs for those images which are top of your list and Desired Photographs for those your would like but are not so important.
-These lists don't have to be comprehensive as most people will be photographed during the day anyway.
+Prior to the big day please let me know of any Essential Photographs that are required beyond normal coverage this might be that special person or some important detail that you do not want missed.

 The next thing you need to consider is group shots.
 Group shots are a standard part of any wedding, however, some couples like to have many different variations and others prefer to keep it short and sweet allowing more time with their guests.
 Either way it is important to understand that you should allow between 3-5 minutes per photograph depending on group size, that's assuming no one has disappeared or nipped off to the bar.